ognjenkezun/shopping-list/README.md

     }]
 }

 Name is required and unique.
+In productList, productId is existing product in Product document.

 To view statistic you must call GET method of api 'http://localhost:3200/shopping-list/statistic' and send data in format {
     "dateFrom": "",